AY2526S1-CS2113-W14-1/tp/docs/DeveloperGuide.md

 3. FitnessONE invokes c.execute(coachController, view).
 This call is statically dispatched by the caller (FitnessONE) and dynamically dispatched to ListAthleteCommand.execute.
 4. printAthletes.resolve: it asks Coach to call printAthlete(), and prints athletes via view.printWithDivider.
-5. Control returns to FitnessONE.run; run persists state with storage.save(coachController) and reports any I/O errors to the Ui.
+5. Control returns to FitnessONE.run; run persists state with storage.save(coachController) and reports any I/O errors to the Ui. error handling:
+1. If the input contains redundant message, ListAthleteCommand throws InvalidCommandException (or the error is handled in run()), then Ui.printWithDivider displays the message.
+2. FitnessONE.run does not call save on failure.

 ## Appendix E: Instructions for Manual Testing (storage)